Litash/cmdTicketBooking/README.md

 3. Only one booking per phone# is allowed per show.

 ## Assumption
-- Assuming show number is unique identifier for show, and the type of show number is string less than 20 characters
+- Show number is unique identifier for show, and the type of show number is string less than 20 characters
-- Assuming <Cancellation window in minutes> in show setup will be used to evaluate if the buyer is allowed to cancel
+- "<Cancellation window in minutes>" in show setup will be used to evaluate if the buyer is allowed to cancel
 - Since there is no requirement about setup duplicate show.
 Assuming a show can be setup only once, once setup, it cannot be changed.
+- No authentication is required process for admin role user.
+The program allows the user to switch between Admin and Buyer roles freely for demo purpose.
+- Only one buyer will book a show at any time.
+- A show can only be setup once, after initial setup, it cannot be changed.
+If an Admin user try to setup a show for the second time, an error will be shown.

 # How to use
 Assuming you are using Windows.